Chetansm684/DewDrop/README.md

 # DewDrop

-This project is a rainfall prediction app developed using an Indian dataset.
+This project is a rainfall prediction website developed using an Indian dataset.
 The app aims to predict rainfall based on various meteorological features.

 ## Preprocessing Steps